Peer-reviewed veterinary case report

 Plain-English summary

-A 12-year-old British Warmblood mare had a skin growth on her back that needed to be checked by a veterinarian.
-Tests on the growth suggested it was a giant cell tumor of soft parts, which is a rare type of skin tumor.
-The mare underwent laser surgery to remove the tumor and received a special light therapy afterward to help with healing.
-A follow-up examination confirmed the tumor was indeed what the tests suggested, and after 8 months, there have been no signs of it coming back.
-Overall, the treatment was successful.
+A 12-year-old British Warmblood mare had a skin growth on her back that needed to be checked out.
+After testing the mass, the vet found it was a giant cell tumor, which is a rare type of skin tumor.
+The mare underwent laser surgery to remove the tumor, followed by a special light therapy to help with healing.
+Eight months later, there were no signs of the tumor coming back, indicating a successful treatment.

 Abstract